theshuv/Autonomous-vehicle-steering-angle-prediction/readme.md

 ### Procedure

-1) First, run `LoadData.py` which will get dataset from folder and store it in a pickle file.
+1) First, run `LoadData.py or LoadData.ipynb` which will get dataset from folder and store it in a pickle file.
-2) Now you need to have the data, run `TrainModel.py` which will load data from pickle and augment it.
+2) Now you need to have the data, run `TrainModel.py or TrainModel.ipynb` which will load data from pickle and augment it.
 After this, the training process begins.
-3) For testing it on the video, run `DriveApp.py`
+3) For testing it on the video, run `DriveApp.py or DriveApp.ipynb`